blnknlights/blnknlights.github.io/htb/machines/trick/trick.md

 ---

 ## SQLi
-<a href="http://preprod-payroll.trick.htb" target="_blank">http://preprod-payroll.trick.htb</a>
+<a href="http://preprod-payroll.trick.htb" target="_blank">http://preprod-payroll.trick.htb</a><br/>
-The preprod portal has a login page, which is vulnerable to SQli
+The preprod portal has a login page, which is vulnerable to SQli<br/>
 ![sqli](./sqli.png)

 We now have access to the payroll portal, it might be worth testing the site for more SQLi vulns
-After tryin sqlmap on various forms, the 'save deduction' form seems to be vulnerable
+After tryin sqlmap on various forms, the 'save deduction' form seems to be vulnerable<br/>
 ![save-deductions-form](./deductions.png)

 ```